laserkitten/escape-room/index.md

+The following projects rely on Javascript, so please enable it in your browser.
+Also, avoid refreshing the page as well as hitting return, as it might cause unintended behavior.
+Enjoy at your own risk!

 ### 1. The Present

 It is your birthday, and your uncle has invited you to celebrate in his mansion.
 As a present, he prepared a treasure hunt in the cellar beneath the mansion.
 You were hoping for a check, but he is a weird one.
 Well, here you are – eager to find what is yours.
 [Click here to start your quest!](present.html)